 Test is a very valuable discipline in the engineering field.
 For years, there has been a need for test plans to ensure that systematic testing occurs on projects, test designs to ensure the test approach is reflective of the project under development, and test procedures to ensure testing is being performed in a repeatable manner.
 More recently, the test function must be able to support more and more complex application development.
-With this comes the need for test automation and more sophisticated test tools for more efficient testing.
-This implies more test artifacts that must be managed which include numerous test scripts, test cases, test data, test results.
+With this comes the need for test automation and more sophisticated test tools that allow for more efficient testing.
+This implies more test artifacts that must be manage,d which include numerous test scripts, test cases, test data, and test results.

-Where CM can help a Test Team
+Where CM Can Help a Test Team

+CM benefits test by ensuring the code that is migrated to test is properly version controlled and is clearly identified and baselined.
+There is another way that CM may benefit test, though.
+This is by establishing configuration management (CM) for test items.
+Today, this is as important as establishing CM for development.
+As requirements are changed (added, modified, or deleted) throughout an application lifecycle, this constitutes the creation of new test scripts, the modification of existing test scripts, or removal of test scripts within a baseline.
+Therefore, effectively managing test items becomes very important since the application and the associated test items continue to change.
 Also, as more automated test tools like Mercury’s Quick Test Pro, LoadRunner and Rational’s JTest get used, CM would be useful to help recognizes all of the artifacts created.
 This is particularly true since each of these tools create multiple files in multiple directories for a single test.
-CM can help mitigate and reduce the risk associated with change by helping a Test team baseline and manage their test items and changes to them.
-It can also improve communications within a Test team when everyone knows where to look for test items and changes can be quickly identified.
+CM can help mitigate and reduce the risk associated with change by helping a test team baseline and manage their test items and changes to them.
+It can also improve communications within a test team when everyone knows where to look for test items and changes can be quickly identified.
 What are some ways CM can help in the test area?